 The Lewis Chessmen

 The Lewis Chessmen made of walrus ivory are some of the biggest masterpieces of the British Museum.
+Actually, the 78 chessmen found on the Isle of Lewis in 1831 represent the biggest chess-set discovered from the medieval period anywhere.
 These iconic chessmen each have unique expressions showing power, gender, beauty and fear.
 It’s almost like they come alive.
 The 800-year-old objects were made in Norway with ornamentation similar to what you can find in the carvings of Norwegian stave churches and Viking ships.
-Having been made just after the Viking area they offer an interesting perspective on Norway in medieval times.
+Crafted just after the Viking Age, they offer an interesting perspective on Norway in medieval times.
 It’s certainly a big contrast between exporting refined artistic goods and barbarian warriors raiding the English coast!
-Given our links to Norway and interest in Viking history, our 5-year old was absolutely fascinated by these medieval characters.
-The 78 chessmen found on the Isle of Lewis in 1831 represent the biggest chess-set discovered from the medieval period.
+Given our links to Norway and interest in the Viking history of London, our 5-year old was absolutely fascinated by these medieval characters.
+We followed up not long after with a trip to the Viking Valley in Gudvangen, which is a great place for kids to get inspired to learn about history.

 Summarising our visit to the British Museum

 These are just examples of areas of the museum what worked well for us.
 There are plenty of other fascinating sections in the British Museum, like the Rosetta Stone, the Aztec serpent, Samurai armour, the Sutton Hoo hoard and the Parthenon sculptures.
 By tailoring the visit based on what your kids are interested in, and inspiring them beforehand your chances are higher for a successful visit.
 Our verdict is that you can certainly bring younger kids from the age of 4-5, but it will require more “work” than highly interactive museums such as the Science Museum and the Natural History Museum.